Identity and ACL design¶

 Boundaries¶

-This is a design target, not implemented yet.
-Identity and ACLs do not encrypt payloads, do not replace per-message authentication, do not replace signed events, do not replace TLS, do not sandbox agents, and do not make arbitrary provider code safe to run.
+The identity-binding, trust-on-first-use, role-claim, mailbox, private-directed, and mutating-frame ACL controls described above are implemented.
+They do not encrypt payloads, replace per-message authentication, replace signed events, replace TLS, sandbox agents, or make arbitrary provider code safe to run.

 The local-first tradeoff is administrative complexity.
 A single-owner loopback hub should still work with shared-token mode.
-Exposed deployments need explicit credentials, credential rotation, revocation, owner recovery, deny by default ACLs, diagnostics, and operator procedures before identity and ACL enforcement can become a runtime mode.
+Exposed deployments need explicit credentials, broader credential rotation and revocation, deny by default ACLs, diagnostics, and operator procedures before this opt-in runtime can be treated as a complete multi-tenant IAM system.
+The reclaim verb is a recovery primitive, not a complete credential lifecycle.